Emerino1718/Emerino1718.github.io/index.md

   lab and the practice I got from it, a big part of why I also really enjoyed the lab was because of my partner.
-Working with them was great we communicated well, we were able to debug most of our errors, and I was able to learn new shortcuts and simpler ways to code
+Working with them was great we communicated well, we were able to debug most of our errors, and I was able to learn new shortcuts and simpler ways to code.

 * Lab 01